Safety & trust assumptions

 No rehypothecation

-The protocol involves four actor types.
+The protocol involves four operator types around the depositor.
 None has custody of BTC.
-Each one performs a convenience that the depositor could otherwise perform independently — or, in the case of the Vault Provider, self-host.
+Each one performs an operational role that supports liveness, monitoring, liquidation settlement, or emergency response.
 The full description of each actor's responsibilities is on TBV Protocol actors.

 Vault Provider

-What it does as a convenience: drives liveness during peg-in and peg-out, generates valid zero-knowledge proofs of redemption, broadcasts the claim and payout transactions on Bitcoin.
+- What it does: drives liveness during peg-in and peg-out, generates valid zero-knowledge proofs of redemption, and broadcasts the claim and payout transactions on Bitcoin.

 Application Vault Keeper (AVK)